TEST FROM YOUR HOME OR OFFICE!

 Live-Remote Proctoring Test Administration Available for the NAWCO WCC Exam

-For a limited time*, NAWCO will offer the WCC exam by live-remote proctoring (LRP) with testing vendor Examity.
+NAWCO now offers the option to take the WCC exam by live-remote proctoring (LRP) with testing vendor Examity.
 Candidates who are interested in taking the exam via LRP should review the information and administration requirements in this document and contact NAWCO at LRPinfo@nawccb.org to receive availability and scheduling information.

 The following FAQs provide specific information about LRP test administrations.
 Candidates must review the WCC candidate handbook for full certification program policies and information.